Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data

-Our pipeline for ownership verification is similar to existing watermarking-based methods \cite{li2022defending,jia2021entangled,kim2023margin}.
+\textbf{Ownership Verification with Hypothesis Test.} Our pipeline for ownership verification is similar to existing watermarking-based methods \cite{li2022untargeted,li2023black, guo2024domain, kim2023margin}.
 The defender can assert ownership of suspicious models by demonstrating statistically significant deviations in their behavior compared to a benign model.
 Specifically, we train a model $M^c_{\theta}$ directly on the clean dataset $D_c$, which serves as our benign model.
 We then evaluate the predictions of both the benign model $M^c_{\theta}$ and the suspicious model $\hat{M}_{\hat{\theta}}$ on the trigger set $D_t$, denoting their predictions as $P$ and $\hat{P}$, respectively.
-These predictions can be viewed as a binomial distribution, indicating whether watermarked data is classified as the target class \cite{jia2021entangled}.
+These predictions can be represented as a binomial distribution, which indicates whether watermarked data is classified as the target class\cite{jia2021entangled}.
 Validation is conducted through a two-sample t-test, comparing the models' predictions on the trigger set.
-If the resulting p-value is less than the significance level $\alpha$, defenders can claim ownership of the model.
+If the resulting p-value is less than the significance level, defenders can claim ownership of the model.